C

 cryptocurrency

 Crypto, for short.
-A digital Internet currency with no controlling authority.
+A digital Internet currency created by (usually) non-government actors.
 Bitcoin was the first, in 2009, but now there are thousands of others.
-Most, but not all, are based on blockchain algorithms.
+While Bitcoin has no controlling authority, that’s not the case for most Web3 creations.
+Like Bitcoin, though, most are based on blockchain algorithms.
 Many are scams.
 See also NFT.

 CSMA/CD